Cleaning tile and grout costs an average of $479

 Compare rates and included services from multiple contractors.

-Consider bundling services, such as cleaning and sealing, if it comes with a lower rate.
+Consider bundling services, such as cleaning and sealing, if they come at a lower rate.

 Schedule regular tile and grout cleaning to avoid deep stains or degraded materials.